-Years later, as a composer, music producer and recording artist, I have come to feel disillusioned with the music industry as it is.
-Releasing music as physical records and digital downloads no longer feels special nor meaningful since the music publishing landscape is flooded with seemingly millions of new releases every week, thanks to the advances in music production software (everyone with a laptop carries a professional recording studio with them).
-One’s longly crafted labour of love tends to disappear into an “ocean of indifference” the moment it is released, together with millions of other albums; it has no similar cultural importance and resonance as it might have had, say, in the 1960s and 70s when popular music was still young, novel and often charged with ideological undertones, helped by breakthroughs in the recording and sound production technology.
-The music publishing nowadays has become oversaturated (a counter-argument could also be made for why this could be a good thing, but that is a subject of another text), and the music no longer occupies a central nor cohesive narrative in our culture, in my opinion.
+Years later however, as a composer, music producer and recording artist, I have come to feel disillusioned with the music industry as it is.
+Releasing music as physical records and digital downloads no longer feels special nor meaningful since the music publishing landscape has become flooded with seemingly endless new releases every week, thanks to the advances in music production software (everyone with a laptop carries a professional recording studio with them).
+One’s longly crafted labour of love tends to disappear into an “ocean of indifference” the moment it is released, together with millions of other albums.
+It has no similar cultural importance and resonance as it might have had, say, in the 1960s and 70s when popular music was still young, novel and often charged with ideological undertones, helped by breakthroughs in the recording and sound production technology.
+The music publishing nowadays has become oversaturated (a counter-argument could also be made for why this could be a good thing, but this is not the subject of this thesis), and the music no longer occupies a central nor cohesive narrative in our culture, in my opinion.

-Along with this shift from recorded music toward site-specific music, a different kind of compositional process and representation from that of the recorded music has begun to interest me and become part of my work over the years: generative music.
-I will explain the concept of generative music in another text later on, but in short, it is music that, once set in motion, will go on to create itself over time, evolving from the rules and parameters defined by the composer and/or a system (usually a set of computer algorithms).
+Along with this shift from recorded music toward site-specific compositions, a different kind of compositional process and representation from that of the recorded music has begun to interest me and become part of my work over the years: generative music.
+In short, it is a form of music in which a piece of music creates itself from an initial set of musical elements and behaviours and rules defined by the composer and/or a system (natural or artificial).
 It is in this sense closer to the idea of life and complex systems such as cities and ecosystems than fixed pieces of art like paintings or packaged products like musical records.
 And it is this very idea of lifelikeness that fascinates me most: complexity emerging from simpler elements interacting, structures changing and evolving in self-organizing (often random or probabilistic) fashion, and each occasion unfolding in unique and ephemeral manner.
-Whereas recorded music always plays back exactly the same way on each listen, generative music produces a variation or a completely new version of itself throughout each playback, making it resemble live music where each performance is often more or less unique, varying from one to another.
-And like with the site-specific art, this uniqueness and temporality is what makes generative music acquire a more meaningful and interesting quality to me.
-Like a river, it has a consistent character yet it is always changing: it is in a constant process of becoming, of renewal.
+Whereas recorded music aims to reproduce itself uniformly on each play, generative music produces a variation or a completely new version of itself throughout each playback, making it resemble live music where each performance is often more or less unique, varying from one to another.
+And like with the site-specific art, this uniqueness and temporality is what makes generative music acquire a more meaningful and interesting quality to me, in contrast with the traditional music publishing; like a river, it exhibits a consistent character yet it is always changing – it is in a constant process of renewal, of becoming.

 Cover image: Rachel Mrosek